Woman dies after fighting with her girlfriend that leads to shooting in Southwest Houston

 The Harris County Sheriff's Office is investigating a deadly shooting involving two women at 8630 Doris Oaks Circle on Thursday.

-After investigating, deputies learned the women were in a relationship and got into a fight which escalated into a shooting.
-Investigators were able to find a gun inside the home.
+After investigating, deputies learned the women were in a relationship and got into a fight which escalated when 37-year-old Portia Phillips pointed a gun at the victim.

 FOX 26 Houston is now on the FOX LOCAL app available through Apple TV, Amazon FireTV, Roku and Google Android TV!